 - Single malt whiskys

-The popularity of single malt options has dramatically increased in the last 50 or 60 years or so, but the overwhelming majority of scotch whisky sold – just over 90% – is of the blended variety.
+The popularity of single malt options has dramatically increased in the last 50 or 60 years, but the overwhelming majority of scotch whisky sold – just over 90% – is of the blended variety.

-Master blenders work to carefully crafted each individual blend to keep it as close to the “original blend” as possible, while at the same time recognizing that every batch is going to be subtly different than any other – but that’s what makes this blended whisky so special.
+Master blenders work carefully to keep it as close the “original blend” as possible, while at the same time recognizing that every batch is going to be subtly different than any other – but that’s what makes this blended whisky so special.

 The skill of the master blenders that work with this distillery (each and every one of them with decades of experience already) allow them to dial in each individual whisky from the blending formula to hit the sweet spot that makes each bottle of Dewar’s almost identical but with a little twist.